getgrav/grav-learn/pages/05.admin-panel/04.plugins/docs.md

 The **Plugins** area of the admin is where you can go to manage your plugins, add new ones, remove existing ones, and quickly access links to documentation and other information.

-In this page, we will explore this area of the admin in detail, including how to active and deactivate installed plugins, and add new ones with ease.
+In this page, we will explore this area of the admin in detail, including how to activate and deactivate installed plugins, and add new ones with ease.

 !!
 Accessing the Plugins functionality requires an `access.admin.super` or `access.admin.plugins` permission.